HouseElves/kanji_time_public/docs/source/data/index.rst

     - **KanjiVG** - Vector SVG diagrams for rendering stroke order
     - **Unicode Radical Definitions** - Used to annotate traditional radicals with Unicode-standard naming and references

-The first three of these sources contain XML data which we load and query using XPath expressions via the `xml.etree.ElementTree` standard library.
+The first three of these sources contain XML data which Kanji Time loads and queries using custom XPath expressions that it passes to the `xml.etree.ElementTree` library.
-The last source is as delimited text file obtained from the Unicode database that we parse using regular expressions.
+The last source is a delimited text file obtained from the Unicode database that Kanji Time parses using regular expressions.

 ----

 Kanji Dictionary Interface
 --------------------------

-Kanji Time uses a common informal interface to extract kanji-related dictionary data from XML.
+Kanji Time uses an informal interface common to the two dictionary sources to extract kanji-related data from XML.
-The interface ensures that we fetch data in a consistent fashion across the two dictionaries.
+The interface imposes consistent data access protocols between the two dictionaries.

     - `get_glyph_xml(glyph)` - to retrieve raw XML nodes
     - `flatten_xml(xml_node)` - to produce robust flat dictionaries keyed by field